-When it arrives at Kia retailers in all 50 states late fall 2022, the 2023 Niro family will bring efficient electrified powertrain options to a large number of buyers.
-Pricing has yet to be announced, but will likely be in the same ballpark as the current model – around $25,000 for the hybrid, $30,000 for the plug-in hybrid, and $42,000 for the full-electric version, before the $7,500 federal tax credit.
+The 2023 Niro family will bring efficient electrified powertrain options to a large number of buyers.
+Pricing has yet to be announced, but will likely be in the same ballpark as the current model – around $25,000 for the hybrid, $30,000 for the plug-in hybrid, and $42,000 for the full-electric version.

 We like its sleek, aerodynamic, and technologically focused package, its versatile interior, and its distinctive looks.
 We also like the fact that, even in its second generation, Niro remains the only vehicle on the market available with three different electrified propulsion options – a green car for every need and circumstance.